Chrissy & Dave Dine Out

 Chrissy & Dave Dine Out is an American reality television series which premiered on January 24, 2024, on Freeform.
+Chrissy & Dave Dine Out Season 2 does not have an official release date.

 Production

 Chrissy & Dave (Christine Diane Teigen and David Chang) are both famous restaurateurs who explores the true meaning of cooking by hosting popular and exciting dinner parties around the city of Los Angeles.
 It involves forming great conversations, amazing food, and features celebrity guests.
 According to Hulu, on May 1, 2019, the series undercover the working title Family Style, as part of a new slate of non-scripted programming.
 On September 27, 2023, the series was retitled Chrissy & Dave Dine Out, and later released on network platform Freeform.
 However, on November 6, 2023, it was announced that the series would premiere on January 24, 2024.